 iAfrika training in action!
 Fieldworkers and librarians from the Msunduzi and Ray Nkonyeni libraries at the iAfrika training session at the Msunduzi Municipal Library, July 2019

-In mid-July 2019, we held training sessions at the Msunduzi Municipality for iAfrika fieldworkers and librarians from the Msunduzi and Ray Nkonyeni municipal libraries.
-From August 2019 to January 2020 these fieldworkers created their own content based on three themes:
+In mid-July 2019 we held training sessions at the Msunduzi Municipality for iAfrika fieldworkers and librarians from the Msunduzi and Ray Nkonyeni municipal libraries, following which these fieldworkers created their own content, from August 2019 to January 2020

 Articles that are researched and written in the previous month are moderated and published in the following month.
 The new fieldworkers, who were trained in July, researched and wrote articles in August that were then published in September.
 During the six-month period McNulty Consulting supported the fieldworkers to continue writing and adding their articles to the iAfrika website.

 There has been a significant improvement in the usage statistics since the two libraries joined iAfrika.